parazyd/tordam/protocol.md

 ```
 {
-	"secret": "Welcome to the DECODE network!"
+	"secret": "Welcome to the DAM network!"
 }
 ```